 - Priorities for the next 12 months

-- Growth target incl. proposal for future trading terms
+- Growth target incl. a proposal for future trading terms

-Although you may be used to presenting your own product innovations to your other retailers in such meetings, don’t expect your Amazon manager to make time for that.
+Although you may be used to presenting your product innovations to your other retailers in such meetings, don’t expect your Amazon buyer to reserve any time for that.

 Amazon negotiates very transactionally and typically shows little interest in your product roadmap.
 It’s frustrating, but that’s the way it is.

-For example, if a Sr. Vendor Manager is leading the meeting, you should mirror them with a Sr. Account Manager from your side, and so on.
+For example, if a Senior Vendor Manager is leading the meeting, you should mirror them with a Senior Account Manager from your side, and so on.

 |Amazon Stakeholder||Equiv.
 Vendor Stakeholder|